yashwin/ember-onboarding/README.md

 When a tour is active, you can allways get the object with `injections`, using `this.get('onboard.tourObj')`.

 ### Route Changes
-`ember-onboard` does note have any support for route changes.
+`ember-onboard` does not have any support for route changes.
-You can make it work, but on your on.
+You can make it work, but on your own.
 To prevent `js errors`, you can `cancel` the current tour when the route changes.
 There is a `mixin` that can do this for you: